17 May Accountability Done Right

 This may be preventing accountability in your team if poor performance is not improving, people make the same mistakes over and over again, and people are surprised when they get negative performance evaluations.

-It is human to assign motive to other people’s actions and we are often completely wrong.
-Instead of guessing about why someone didn’t meet an expectation or improve their performance, being curious means asking open questions to understand more deeply what is not working – in communication, in the work, in priority-setting, in whatever the challenge may be.
+It is human to assign motive to other people’s actions and we are often completely wrong!
+Instead of guessing about why someone didn’t meet an expectation or improve their performance, be curious.
+Ask open questions to understand more deeply what is not working – in communication, in the work, in priority-setting, in whatever the challenge may be.
 Often, we do not even understand what may be creating this performance challenge or the pressure someone else is under.

 You can demonstrate curiosity by asking open-ended questions such as: